gb369rtl/docs/Elastic_Stack/Semantic_Search/elasticPLUSkibana/README.md

 ## **Prerequisites**

 ### **Requirements**
+1. Your data also in Elastic search if not then perform operations and do that
-1. Elasticsearch cluster with support for:
+2. Elasticsearch cluster with support for:
    - `dense_vector` field type
    - k-Nearest Neighbors (kNN) search
    - Machine Learning features

-2. **ELSER Model Deployment**:
+3. **ELSER Model Deployment**:
    Ensure the `.elser_model_2_linux-x86_64` model is installed and deployed.
    - Deploy via Kibana: Navigate to **Machine Learning > Trained Models** and deploy `.elser_model_2_linux-x86_64`.

-3. Ensure you have sufficient resources for large data updates (memory, CPU, and disk).
+4. Ensure you have sufficient resources for large data updates (memory, CPU, and disk).

 ---